-Most carpets have a selection of widths, the most common being 4.00 and 5.00 metre but some manufacturers offer “multi widths” to help save wastage and can sometimes prevent the use of joins in some applications.
-The “width” always refers to the width of carpet that you decide to use, the “length” always refers to the other measurement whether It is longer or shorter than the width, for example… If your room is 2.70 x 3.90 (metres) you would select the 4 metre width and buy 2.75 metres in length, giving you 11m2 for that particular piece.
-If the carpet you have chosen is directional, for example a stripe and you want the stripes to run through the longest length of the room you would need to select the 4 metre width and buy a length of 4 metres, giving you a total of 16m2.
+Most carpets have a selection of widths, the most common being 4.00 and 5.00 metres but some manufacturers offer “multi widths” to help save wastage and can sometimes prevent the use of joins in some applications.
+The “width” always refers to the width of carpet that you decide to use, the “length” always refers to the other measurement whether It is longer or shorter than the width, for example… If your room is 2.70 x 3.90 (metres) you would select the 4-metre width and buy 2.75 metres in length, giving you 11m2 for that particular piece.
+If the carpet you have chosen is directional, for example, a stripe and you want the stripes to run through the longest length of the room you would need to select the 4-metre width and buy a length of 4 metres, giving you a total of 16m2.
 This example shows how important it is to take all of these possibilities into consideration when measuring your property.

 When measuring areas like hallways, staircases and landings, each property will lend itself to different ideas and possibilities in order to keep your quantities down.
 As always, a trained professional will be able to identify how much carpet you are going to need relatively quickly but if you fancy a challenge just stick here for a few minutes because this guide should help you do it like the professionals!

 We sell gripper rods by the box.
-Each box contains 152 linear metres which is normally enough for an average sized house.
-If you think you may need more then simply measure each wall where new gripper is required and that will tell you if one box will suffice or not.
+Each box contains 152 linear metres which is normally enough for an average-sized house.
+If you think you may need more then simply measure each wall where a new gripper is required and that will tell you if one box will suffice or not.

-• Waste - It is almost impossible to use each and every piece of products like laminate and wood flooring.
+- Waste - It's almost impossible to use each and every piece of a product like laminate and wood flooring.
 When cutting ends to finish off a row the piece that’s left can’t always be used in other areas.

-• Board selection – This is relevant to products like wood, laminate and luxury vinyl tiles (LVT).
+- Board selection – This is relevant to products like real-wood, laminate and luxury vinyl tile.
 Whether it’s yourself or a professional fitting your floor it’s always wise to check each board before laying it.
-If it is a real wood floor then it may have a large knot that you may not want in the centre of your floor so it is wise to cut these boards where the knot is and use them as end boards when completing or staring a new row.
+If it is a real wood floor then it may have a large knot that you may not want in the centre of your floor so it is wise to cut these boards where the knot is and use them as end boards when completing or starting a new row.
 You should also consider if your chosen flooring product has a pattern repeat.
-Man made products like, laminate and luxury vinyl tiles (LVT) may have duplicated boards in some boxes so you will want to avoid laying two identical boards next to each other.
+Man-made products like laminate and luxury vinyl tiles (LVT) may have duplicated boards in some boxes so you will want to avoid laying two identical boards next to each other.
 Whilst installing two similar boards next to one another wouldn’t cause a flooring problem you may find the appearance detrimental to the overall aesthetics of your lovely new floor.